project-nous/frontend-challenge/README.md

 Your task is to implement the page found [here](https://www.figma.com/file/z4u4boBGc4tZ5KMIgw01vZ/Nous-frontend-challenge?node-id=6%3A2&t=18kwC6fFt8pQTYQ0-0) using the components you created in [Task 1](#task-1)

 You may choose either the REST API or the GraphQL API, whatever you feel more comfortable with.

-For transparency, here at Nous we use GraphQL.
+For transparency, at Nous we use GraphQL.

-Note, both APIs introduce an intential random latency between 0 and 2000 milliseconds for every request - make sure your solution handles this gracefully by including your own design thinking of loading states, etc.
+Both APIs intentionally add a random time to the latency of every request of between 0 and 2000 milliseconds.
+Make sure your solution handles this gracefully by including your own design, thinking of loading states.